AionSystem/SOVEREIGN-TRACE-PROTOCOL/DATA-PROCESSING-AGREEMENT.md

 - Right to data portability (GDPR Art.
 20)
 - Right to object (GDPR Art.
 21)

-**No-Deletion Policy interaction:**
+**No‑Deletion Policy interaction:**
-AI failure records and certification outcomes submitted to the public AION-Registry are subject to the No-Deletion Policy documented in `POLICIES.md`.
+AI failure records and certification outcomes submitted to the public AION-Registry are subject to the No‑Deletion Policy documented in `POLICIES.md`.
 This policy serves a legitimate public interest in AI accountability.
 Erasure requests relating to public registry entries will be evaluated against this interest.
 Factually accurate public accountability records are not subject to erasure under GDPR Art.
 17(3)(a) (processing necessary for exercise of freedom of expression and information).

+**Public ledger hashes:** SHA‑256 hashes published to the STP ledger or blockchains are one‑way and cannot be reversed to identify individuals.
+Erasure requests cannot affect these hashes; they are not personal data under applicable law.

 ---